async-hyper/oh_my_balls_frontend/README.md

 Proxy `/join`, `/status`, `/start`, `/reset` through nginx to that port.
 Note that it persists state on disk (`state.json`); bake a startup task to clear or rotate it between sessions if needed.

 ### Switching to Real Backend
-Once the production backend is available, configure the frontend with `?api=remote` or set the default mode inside `web/src/lib/api.ts`.
+Once the production backend is available, simply deploy the bundle—without query overrides it targets `https://api-omb.antosha.app`.
+Use `?api=local` / `?api=mock` only for troubleshooting sessions.

 ---